to-the-sun/amanuensis-externals/sounds~/design/new_sound.md

 - **Temporal Analysis:** 50ms hop/window with active region frame-by-frame MFCC distance calculation.
 - **Audio Output Files:** Phrasing probes output `staccato.wav` and `legato.wav`.
 - **JSON Structure:** `analysis.json` puts `uniqueness_score` at the very beginning of the object, followed by `distances` and `probes` (containing 50ms frame `rms` and 13-band `mfccs` data for each probe).
-- **MIDI Pitch:** Tonal elements take on MIDI pitch using standard A4 = 440 Hz tuning.

 ## Subjective Judgment and Continued Iteration
 Analyze, compare, and iterate as many times as necessary on the new sound to achieve distinction.
 While the `uniqueness_score` provides a quantitative guide, prioritize **human perception**.
 If two sounds have a high statistical distance but sound similar to a person, iterate further on the design to achieve true variety.